restatedev/documentation/docs/deploy/cluster.md

 ## Growing the cluster

 It is possible to grow the cluster after it has been started.
-To do so, you need to start a new server with the same `cluster-name` and at least one of the addresses of a running server in `metadata-store-client.addresses`.
+To do so, you need to start a new node with the same `cluster-name` and at least one of the addresses of a running node in `metadata-client.addresses`.
-The latter is needed to let the server discover the metadata servers and join the cluster.
+The latter is needed to let the node discover the metadata servers and join the cluster.

-If you are using an external metadata store, then `metadata-store-client` should point to the external metadata store.

 <Admonition type="note" title="Growing the cluster in the future">
     If you plan to grow your cluster after some time, we strongly recommend that you enable snapshotting.